StarExec/StarExec/command/README.txt

 "removeSpace", "removeJob", "removeBench"} - These are ten separate parameters specify that the corresponding permission should be set to true.
 None requires a value.

-"bt" -Specifies the ID of the benchmark type that should be used for a benchmark upload
+"bt" -Specifies the ID of the benchmark type that should be used for a benchmark upload.

 "cpu"--Specifies the cpu timeout that should be used for a new job, in seconds.